ml-tuw/ml-tuw.github.io/teaching/ws2324/projects/projects_td/generalization-bounds-gnn.md

 ---
 layout: entitled
-title: Empirical validation of generalization bounds for graph neural networks
+title: Empirical investigation of generalization bounds for GNNs
 ---

-**Type**: Mostly implementing graph neural networks with (ideally) PyTorch, some going through related work and collecting interesting generalization bounds
+**Type**: Mostly implementing and training GNNs with PyTorch (Geometric), some going through related work and collecting interesting generalization bounds

 **Recommended Skills**: (Some) experience with machine learning in Python.
 Familiarity with mathematical proofs is helpful to understand the related work, but not strictly required for this project